 - Receiving 2 or more severe offenses within 3 years

 How Long Can My License Be Suspended?The duration of your suspension will be dependent on the severity of the offense.
 For example, driving under the influence of drugs and alcohol will get you 1 year of suspension, and you will be ineligible to apply for a hardship license.
 You could also face a 1-year suspension for driving while in possession of a controlled substance and for refusing to take a BAC test.
 If you received 2 serious offenses within 3 years, your license could be suspended for 60 days, but if you are convicted of 3 serious offenses within 3 years, that number doubles to 120 days.

 Additional PenaltiesAs a commercial driver, you are also subject to federal regulations controlled by the Federal Motor Carrier Safety Administration (FMCSA).
 The FMCA could disqualify you from holding a license or for violating out-of-service orders.
 One of the penalties for a DUI conviction includes disqualifications and suspensions from 60 days to life, depending on the severity of the violation.
 Your CDL could be suspended for a minimum of 3 years if you were also transporting hazardous materials at the time of your arrest.
 Once your disqualification period is up, you will need to pay a reinstatement fee that will vary depending on the conviction.

 Requesting a HearingIf you failed a BAC test, you could seek a hearing to contest the license suspension.
 You will need to submit a request to the local FLHSMV Bureau for Administrative Reviews office within 5 days of your arrest.
 In order to get the best results in your hearing, hire an excellent Florida DUI attorney to represent you.

 We Help People Throughout FloridaLosing your CDL could cost you your job.
 Make sure you have the best defense possible to fight your DUI charge.
 We have years of experience successfully fighting criminal charges.
 Trust us with your case.

-Contact us at (888) 497-0216 or fill out our online form.
+Contact us at (800) 687-2252 or fill out our online form.
 We’re available 24/7.